FarronF/limerick-council-meetings/meetings/2016/02/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th January 2016.md

 achieving the objective of sustainable mixed communities in accordance with

 national and local planning policy.
-Factors to be considered include for e.g.,--- 3
+Factors to be considered include for e.g.,
+---
+3

 planning policy restrictions, contamination, the social balance of existing